1. Online Payments Services Agreement

 b) to the extent that the information is required to be disclosed by Relevant Law or order of any court or requirement of any government agency including where such obligation arises by a voluntary act of either party, in which case the parties agree that prior to any such disclosure, the recipient must, unless such action would violate or conflict with applicable Law, provide the discloser with prompt notice of such requirement and the Confidential Information so required to be disclosed, so that the discloser may seek an appropriate protective order;

-e) as permitted by this Agreement.
+e) as permitted by these Terms and Conditions.

 23.3 We can disclose information about Your merchant history, a Data Breach and relevant Personal Information in the following circumstances: